eryph-org/samples/cinc-automated/README.md

 ## Cinc project

 The example setup contains an eryph project called cinc.
 A dedicated client is created automatically so that you can access the project without administrative privileges.
-The project includes a network setup to separate the cinc server and clients on its own network with a single IP 10.0.0.130 so that it always gets the same IP.
-However, the nodes will use the eryph managed dns name of the cinc server (https://cinc-server.cinc.internal).

 ## Nodes